 Each candidate must be competent in financial accounting, economics, calculus and statistics prior to registration for the core courses.
 To ensure competence, students who have not completed the equivalent of Principles of Accounting I and II at the undergraduate level will be required to take ACC 500.
 Students who do not pass a competency examination in calculus and statistics will be required to take GSB 420.
 Students who have not completed Principles of Macroeconomics and Microeconomics will be required to take ECO 501 or ECO 555 (GSB 420 is a prerequisite for ECO 555).

 Students complete the Master of Science in Finance by taking nine core courses and three elective courses in addition to the program prerequisites.
 At least two of these electives must be taken in finance and the third elective may be taken in the fields of accounting, economics or real estate as stated below.

 Three elective courses are required.
 At least two of these required electives must be Finance courses that are not Special Topics courses (designated by FIN 798).
-One of the three required elective courses is considered a free elective and may be satisfied in one of the following ways:
+One of the three required elective courses is considered an open elective and may be satisfied in one of the following ways:

 - another finance course (including IB 530 INTERNATIONAL FINANCE).